Chapter 1. Dissent

-Artists are invited to explore what Dissent means to them.
-Artists ideas and notions of dissent may take any form such as social, political, geographical, historical, technological, scientific, cultural or personal dissent.
+Artists’ are invited to explore what Dissent means to them.
+Artists ideas and notions may take any form such as social, political, geographical, historical, technological, scientific, cultural or personal dissent.
 A dissensus (multiple, sometimes conflicting voices) will emerge.

-Over the next 4 years CAS will maintain ongoing open dialogue between artists and the world through exhibitions, digital media, and community projects which will be recorded in an ongoing archive of Dissent, and a collection of artists works.
+CAS is committed to maintaining ongoing open dialogue between artists and the world through exhibitions, digital media, and community projects which will be recorded in an ongoing archive of discursive, creative Dissent, and a collection of artists works.

 Participating artists are invited to explore their individuality and subjective viewpoint as a starting point for their contribution.
 By encouraging the presence of multiple subjective viewpoints, a fertile tension and dialogic practice emerges in which notions of dissent can be questioned, explored, and diffracted through multiple artistic expressions.